emard/esp32synscan/README.md

 over UDP back to host IP from which recent UDP was received.

+# Firmware bugfix

+Motor firmware version 2.16.A1 is the latest but has problem with SynScan application on android.
+After each connect user must enable "Auxiliary Encoder" otherwise mount will start turning around azimuth axis and will never stop by itself (user should press cancel to stop).

+To fix this in function "udpcb" one message is rewritten

+    :W2050000\r -> :W2040000\r

+Synscan sends some AT command probably for ESP AT firmware which should not reach motor firmware so "udpcb" rewrites this AT command as ":e1\\r" to this command it returns motor firmware version which is not really AT response but synscan accepts it.

+    AT+CWMODE_CUR?\r\n -> :e1\r

 # Electrical

 There is 12->3.3V switching converter onboard (Canton Power).